Yani-Studio/secom-secsgem-ai-bridge/README.md

 ---

 ## 📊 2.
-The Data Challenge
+The Data Challenge: A Notoriously Noisy Dataset

-The UCI SECOM dataset presents two massive challenges common in semiconductor manufacturing: extreme class imbalance and severe sensor data sparsity.
+The UCI SECOM dataset is infamous in the machine learning community for being extremely difficult to model due to its chaotic nature.
+It perfectly mirrors the harsh realities of raw semiconductor equipment logs:

 <div align="center">
   <img src="visualizations/viz_01_class_distribution.png" width="48%">
   <img src="visualizations/viz_02_missing_values.png" width="48%">
 </div>

+- **Extreme Noise & Outliers**: Sensor readings frequently spike to absurd values due to equipment calibration resets or electrical interference.
+- **Massive Sparsity**: Out of 590 sensors, many drop data randomly or have different sampling rates, leading to massive missing value gaps.
-- **Extreme Imbalance**: Only ~6.6% of the wafers are actually defective.
-Traditional models trained on this will simply predict "Pass" for everything, yielding zero value.
+- **Severe Class Imbalance**: Only ~6.6% of the wafers are actually defective.
+Traditional models simply predict "Pass" for everything, yielding zero value.
-- **Missing Sensor Values**: Many sensors drop data randomly or have different sampling rates, leading to massive gaps across the 590 sensor readings.

 ---

 ## 🛠️ 3.
-Preprocessing & Data Balancing

-To solve the missing value problem, we utilized a **KNN Imputer (K=5)** to restore missing signals based on similar sensor patterns.
-To solve the imbalance, we applied **SMOTE** (Synthetic Minority Over-sampling Technique) strictly to the training set to prevent data leakage.
+Preprocessing: The "Zero-Leakage" Pipeline

+To tame this notorious dataset, we constructed a strict 4-step preprocessing pipeline.
+Importantly, to prevent any **Data Leakage**, all scalers and imputers were fitted *only* on the training set.

+1. **Feature Selection (Top 150)**: We aggressively filtered out 440 pure-noise sensors, isolating only the top 150 signals that mathematically correlate with defect boundaries.
+2. **KNN Imputer (K=5)**: Instead of filling missing values with a naive average, we restored missing signals by borrowing values from the 5 most similar wafer patterns.
+3. **RobustScaler**: Standard scaling fails when data is as noisy as SECOM.
+We used RobustScaler (using median/IQR), which is immune to the extreme factory outliers.
+4. **SMOTE**: We synthetically generated minority class (Defect) samples strictly on the training set to resolve the 93:7 imbalance.

 <div align="center">
   <img src="visualizations/viz_03_smote_comparison.png" width="800">
 </div>

-By synthetically generating minority class samples, the models can learn the exact boundaries of a defective wafer without simply memorizing the negative class.
+By applying this rigorous pipeline, the models learn the exact boundaries of a defective wafer rather than memorizing noise.

 ---